-Some of you may know this already, but when I started Proofread Anywhere, I was living in Ecuador and traveling the world with my husband, Ben.
+Some of you may know this already, but when I started Proofread Anywhere, I was living in Ecuador and traveling the world.
 I was literally freelance proofreading anywhere and practicing what I preached.
 It’s a lifestyle that I stand behind 150% 😉

 Even with the name of Proofread Anywhere, I still get questions from potential students nearly every day asking if they can proofread outside the US.
 The answer is a resounding YES.

 There might be a few kinks to work out if you’re in a different country than your client — time zones, payment fees, language differences, etc. — but it’s nothing insurmountable.
 You CAN make it work.

 Catherine is another perfect example of the Proofread Anywhere lifestyle.
 She signed up for the General Proofreading course after moving to Canada from Ireland, and she’s now running a successful freelance proofreading business.

 I’ve even hired her to help me out with some proofreading for my web content!
 (And yes, she does fantastic work :-))

 Catherine is further proof that it doesn’t matter where you’re located — you can make freelance proofreading into a legitimate work-from-home gig.
 And the best part?
 Your business follows you wherever you go!

 Read on to hear more about Catherine’s journey.